 - ü Pay for Performance.
-Executive compensation is heavily weighted toward "at risk" performance-based compensation. - "Elimination of Excise Tax Gross-Up Provisions.
-Our Chief Executive Officer terminated his agreement with an excise tax gross-up and the remaining two agreements providing excise tax gross-ups will terminate in December 2015. - ü Performance-Based Equity.
-75% of our long-term incentive equity awards are in the form of performance-based LTIP Unit awards, which are subject to relative total stockholder return compared to all publicly-traded equity real estate investment trusts, or "REITs". - "Double-Trigger" Severance.
+Executive compensation is heavily weighted toward "at risk" performance-based compensation. - ü Elimination of Excise Tax Gross-Up Provisions.
+Our Chief Executive Officer terminated his agreement with an excise tax gross-up and the remaining two agreements providing excise tax gross-ups will terminate in December 2015. - "Double-Trigger" Severance.
 If a change in control occurs, executives would be entitled to severance only on a "double-trigger basis" (i.e., following an involuntary termination of employment). - ü Robust Chief Executive Officer Stock Ownership Guidelines.
 Our Chief Executive Officer is required to own common stock with a value equal to 5x his base salary. - Robust Named Executive Officer Stock Ownership Guidelines.
 Our other named executive officers are required to own common stock with a value equal to 3x their respective base salaries. - "Clawback" Policy.
 We maintain a clawback policy to recapture unearned incentive payments to executive officers. - ü Independent Compensation Consultant.
 The Compensation Committee engages an independent compensation consulting firm that provides us with no other services.